theguardian/OrielPy/README.md

-# Oriel-Window
+# OrielPy

 This program shows "at-a-glance" hardware and system information for your Linux server through any web browser, including variants such as: QNAP appliances, RaspberryPi, etc; without the need to login to terminal.
-This software should be extensible to virtually any server.
+OrielPy is based on Oriel-Window and ported for the CherryPy framework.

 # Screenshots
 ![ScreenShot](https://raw.github.com/theguardian/OrielPy/master/data/images/screenshots/qnap_interface.jpg)

-## Prerequisites

-To Be Supplied

 ## Features